-- 111 low and moderate income households will be able to afford to purchase or rent decent housing, as a result of down payment, closing cost or rental assistance provided by HOME. - 83 new affordable rental housing units will be developed using HOME funds.
-Projects funded jointly with the State Housing Trust Fund or Low Income Housing Tax Credits will include 261 additional units of new housing. - 47 units of special needs supportive and transitional housing will be maintained or developed as a result of HOME and HOPWA funding. - 315 existing affordable housing units will be made more sustainable by connecting them to public water and/or sewer or rehabilitating them as part of affordable housing development projects. - 138 people living with HIV/AIDS received tenant based rental assistance from service providers receiving HOPWA funding, and an additional 248 individuals in crisis received HOPWA-funded short-term emergency rent, mortgage and utility assistance. - 696 people who were homeless or at risk of becoming homeless benefited from rapid-rehousing or homeless prevention assistance from ESG.
+- 107 low and moderate income households will be able to afford to purchase or rent decent housing, as a result of down payment, closing cost or rental assistance provided by HOME. - 163 new affordable rental housing units will be developed using HOME funds. - 29 units of special needs supportive and transitional housing will be maintained or developed as a result of HOME and HOPWA funding. - 258 existing affordable housing units will be made more sustainable by connecting them to public water and/or sewer or rehabilitating them as part of affordable housing development projects. - 131 people living with HIV/AIDS received tenant based rental assistance from service providers receiving HOPWA funding, and an additional 214 individuals in crisis received HOPWA-funded short-term emergency rent, mortgage and utility assistance. - 1,324 people who were homeless or at risk of becoming homeless benefited from rapid-rehousing or homeless prevention assistance from ESG.

-• 150 residents, including at least 51% who are low and moderate income, will benefit from the availability of new jobs as a result of CDBG assistance to facilitate the location of a new industry.
+- 25 residents of one community, including at least 51% who are low and moderate income, will benefit from the availability of new jobs as a result of CDBG assistance to facilitate the location of a expanding industry. - 30 agencies that provide programs and/or services aimed at improving the accessibility of jobs and employment to LMI individuals were supported by ESG.